 After exiting the overnight ferry from Nova Scotia, we drove to the Rose Blanche and Cape Ray lighthouses along the southwestern Newfoundland coast.
-We then drove to Gros Morne National Park and setup our basecamp.
+We then drove to Gros Morne National Park and set up our basecamp.
 The next day we made a short drive north to the Western Brook Pond trailhead.
-We did a hike to a dock where we boarded a tour boat into the deep gorge at Western Brook Pond.
-This is an absolutely must do activity for anyone visiting Newfoundland in our opinion.
-After tour and the hike back, we made a stop at Lobster Cove Head Lighthouse.
-The next day we drove along the Trout River to an area referred to as the
+We hiked to a dock where we boarded a tour boat into the deep gorge at

-on earth one can see the earths mantle that was exposed when continental collisions created the Appalachian Mountains 480 millions years ago.
-It almost had a Mars like feel to it.
-We enjoyed also checking out a lot of unique vegetation not seen in the mid-Atlantic US.
-We then had lunch at a small seafood restaurant in the tiny fishing village of Woody Point.
+Western Brook Pond.
+In our opinion, this is an absolutely must-do activity for anyone visiting Newfoundland.
+After the tour and hike back, we made a stop at Lobster Cove Head Lighthouse.
+The next day we drove along the Trout River to an area referred to as the Tablelands.
+It is one of the few places on earth where one can see the earth's mantle that was exposed when continental collisions created the Appalachian Mountains 480 millions years ago.
+It almost had a Mars-like feel to it.
+We enjoyed also checking out a lot of unique vegetation not seen in the mid-Atlantic U.S. We then had lunch at a small seafood restaurant in the tiny fishing village of Woody Point.
 The next day we broke camp and headed north toward our next basecamp.

-Tablelands.
-It is one of the few places

-Rose Blanche Lighthouse

-Western Brook Pond in Gros Morne National Park BASECAMP 4 - Northern Tip of Newfoundland, July 13 - July 15 After we left our Gros Morne basecamp, we headed north to our next basecamp north of St. Anthony.
-On our first day from this basecamp we went to L'Anse aux Meadows which is an archaeological site on the northernmost portion of Newfoundland.
-Vikings set up a winter camp in this area around the year 1000 and is believed to be associated with Vinland established by Leif Erikson.
+Northern tip of Newfoundland, July 13-15

+After we left our Gros Morne basecamp, we headed north to our next basecamp north of St. Anthony.
+On our first day from this basecamp we went to L'Anse aux Meadows, which is an archaeological site on the northernmost portion of Newfoundland.
+Vikings set up a winter camp in this area around the year 1,000 and it is believed to be associated with Vinland established by Leif Erikson.
 There are two separate sites to visit.
-One run by the Canadian Park Service, the other privately owned with a very nice recreated Viking trade ship.
+One is run by the Canadian Park Service, the other privately owned with a very nice recreated Viking trade ship.
 Both are worth the visit.
-After our time at the Viking sites, we then drove to Goose Cove where we were able to watch whales feed right below us as we stood on steep cliffs overlooking the sea.
-On our second day we drove to St. Anthony and boarded an iceberg and whale watching tour boat.
+After our time at the Viking sites, we drove to Goose Cove where we were able to watch whales feed right below us as we stood on steep cliffs overlooking the sea.
+On our second day we drove to St. Anthony and boarded an iceberg- and whale-watching tour boat.
 We got to see both.
 Normally by mid-July the icebergs would have already melted and broken apart, but due to a colder than usual June, several icebergs where still present.
 Later we even had a local beer made from 25,000 year old iceberg water.
-Yep, they go out to icebergs, mine the ice for beer.
-Recreated Viking lodge
+Yep, they go out to icebergs and mine the ice for beer.